Practising ancestral pottery in the Moroccan Rif

 Day-1 Arrival in a lush garden

 Welcome to Souhad organic farm.
 The beauty of the landscapes makes this family cottage a unique place.
 The farm's cuisine mixes regional specialties with those from the city of Fez, famed for its excellent ancestral cuisine.
-All the ingredients are grown on the farm or are sourced locally; traditional and organic.
+All the ingredients are grown on the farm or are sourced locally; all organic.
 The farm practices polyculture and mixed livestock and the bread is baked daily in the traditional oven.

 The family has two main objectives.
 Maintaining good agricultural practices without using chemicals, and developing solidarity tourism in the region whilst still respecting local customs and traditions.